brendenwest/it122/1_intro_to_node/notes.rst

          res.end(data.toString());
     });

-Note - be sure your file references match the actual file locations.
+**Note** - be sure your file references match the actual file locations.

 Node Package Manager (NPM)
 ####

-Node.js applications can include npm modules for additional functionality.
+Node.js applications can include javascript modules from the npm repository for additional functionality.

 - You can find Node modules at -  https://www.npmjs.com/browse/star
 - Docs at https://docs.npmjs.com/